aadilmallick/my-notes-docusaurus/docs/AWS/AWS tutorial.md

 - **user pools**: provide authentication for in-app users
 - **identity pools**: provide AWS credentials for users or authorizes them to access certain services, whether authenticated or not depending on the policies you set up.

+### User pool vs identity pool

+In Amazon Cognito, **user pools** and **identity pools** serve different but complementary purposes:

+- **User pools** manage user authentication.
+	- They act like a secure user directory, handling sign-up, sign-in, and user management.
+	- They verify who the user is and issue JSON Web Tokens (JWT) to confirm identity.

+- **Identity pools** handle authorization.
+	- They grant users temporary AWS credentials to access AWS resources like S3 or DynamoDB based on assigned roles.
+	- They determine what authenticated users (and even guests) are allowed to do.

+Together, user pools authenticate users, and identity pools authorize their access to AWS services.
+Heres' how:

+1. A user logs in through a user pool via a federated provider and then obtains a JWT.
+2. The JWT is then sent to the Cognito identity pool, which then issues temporary credentials and an IAM role for the authenticated user to use and gain access to AWS services.
+3. The user can now access AWS resources like DynamoDB or S3 based on their assigned permissions.

+#### Creating a user pool

+To setup a user pool for your app, you need two things:

+1. **user pool**: create a user pool that defines how to authenticate users, whether to verify emails, etc.
+2. **user pool client**: A user pool client in Amazon Cognito acts like an application ID card that allows your web app to interact with the Cognito authentication services.
+	- It's essential because it enables your app to connect to the user pool for handling sign-in, sign-up, and authentication processes.
+	- For typical web apps, this client doesn't need a secret, making it simpler to manage user authentication securely and efficiently.

+#### Creating an identity pool

 ### Complete authentication flow

 Identity pools handle all the authorization behind application users being able to access certain AWS services.